 Based on a what the blockchain development community of South African SA Crypto revealed to Business Report, this idea of controlling crptocurrency more extensively has already been responded to by the blockchain and crypto communities.
 It said the impact of the clamp down on the use of cryptocurrency by SARB for stringent capital controls is quite high and and alarming.”

-The popularity of Crypto in South Africa
+The popularity of Crypto in South Africa and Crypto Regulation

 In South Africa, the popularity of cryptocurrencies is the highest, and about 10.7% of residents own crypto, making the country the highest of all countries surveyed on crypto ownership.
 South African currency, the Rand, is among the crypto industry’s most volatile.
 That is what instigated consumers to look for a means to safeguard their money via digital currencies.